andrew/ultimate-awesome/README.md

 - [awesome-statml](https://github.com/statmlben/awesome-statml) - This repository contains a list of awesome literature in statistics and machine learning.
 - [awesome-spark](https://github.com/sumitarora/awesome-spark) - Apache Spark Awesome List.
 - [awesome-free-mit](https://github.com/SuperSonicHub1/awesome-free-mit) - A collection of free stuff you can get at the Massachusetts Institute of Technology.
-- [AwesomeGithubProfileTemplates](https://github.com/suryakantamangaraj/AwesomeGithubProfileTemplates) - It contains a curated list of awesome GitHub profile readme along with some tools and guides on how to improve yours too.
 - [awesome-sutil](https://github.com/Sutil-Web/awesome-sutil) - List of awesome Sutil resources.
 - [awesome-investment](https://github.com/thomasmktong/awesome-investment) - A curated list of delightful investment services and resources.
 - [awesome-vechain](https://github.com/ValhallaVET/awesome-vechain) - Resources for working with the VeChain blockchain.